-Sarcoma is sometimes curable by surgery (about 20% of the time), or by surgery with chemotherapy and/or radiation (another 30%), but about half the time they are totally resistant to all of these approaches—thus the extreme need for new therapeutic approaches.
-At any one time, about 50,000 patients and their families are struggling with sarcoma.
-Approximately 15,000 new cases are diagnosed each year nearly 6,000 people die each year from sarcoma.
+Sarcoma is sometimes curable by surgery (about 20% of the time), or by surgery with chemotherapy and/or radiation (another 50-55%), but about half the time they are totally resistant to all of these approaches—thus the extreme need for new therapeutic approaches.
+At any one time, more than 50,000 patients and their families are struggling with sarcoma.
+More than 16,000 new cases are diagnosed each year and nearly 7,000 people die each year from sarcoma in the United States.

 Sarcoma – Cancer of the Connective Tissues

 Sarcomas are cancers that arise from the cells that hold the body together.
 These could be cells related to muscles, nerves, bones, fat, tendons, cartilage, or other forms of “connective tissues.”
 There are hundreds of different kinds of sarcomas, which come from different kinds of cells.

 Dr. George D. Demetri, MD, Director, Sarcoma and Bone Oncology Center, Dana-Farber Cancer Institute and Harvard Medical School

 Sarcomas can invade surrounding tissue and can metastasize (spread) to other organs of the body, forming secondary tumors.
 The cells of secondary tumors are similar to those of the primary (original) cancer.
 Secondary tumors are referred to as “metastatic sarcoma” because they are part of the same cancer and are not a new disease.